 Hackers and Internet sleuths are becoming more sophisticated at hacking online accounts.
 Most of this is due to individuals using a weak password that is simply too easy to replicate.

 And many websites, email service providers, and other online companies that require you to create a login password now offer prompts to help assist you in boosting the security strength of your password.

 These prompts may force you to use a series of letters, numbers, and characters, but even with these more secure password requirements, you may leave yourself at risk of possible hacks.

-While you may never be 100% safe and secure, there are a number of ways you can go about boosting password security, both for your personal and professional accounts.
-To help, here are our top password security tips you absolutely need to use.
+While you may never be 100% safe and secure, there are a number of ways you can go about boosting strong password security, both for your personal and professional accounts.
+To help with this, here are our top password security tips you absolutely need to use.

-- Make sure your passwords are 12-15 characters in length
+- Make sure you create complex passwords that are 12-15 characters in length

 - Use a password manager to store your passwords